uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ## Standard Output and Standard Error

-By default, SLURM combines standard output and standard error into a single file, which will be named slurm-\<jobid\>.out.
+By default, Slurm combines standard output and standard error into a single file, which will be named slurm-\<jobid\>.out.
 You may rename standard output with

 ```
 #SBATCH -o <outfile> or --output=<outfile>